advance100/doc_webpack/motivation.md

 As a result there is **much** code on client side!

-A big code base need to be organized.
+A big code base needs to be organized.
 Module systems offer the option to split your code base into modules.
 There care for dependencies and exports of the module.

 # Module system styles